 To assess the concern level, we used a 3-item scale (α = .65) rated from 1 (“very much”) to 5 (“not at all”).
 The items included statements relating to the sense of concern evoked by the security situation following the operation (e.g., “I am worried about friends/relatives in the security threat zone.”)
 Two items were omitted due to low internal reliability.

-Dependent Variable: Second Sscreen Use
+Dependent Variable: Second Screen Use

 To assess second screen use, we used a 3-item scale (α = .97) rated from 1 (“several times an hour or more”) to 7 (“not at all”).
 The items included statements relating to what extent the participant used their smartphone while watching TV, based on Weimann-Saks et al.’s (2020) questionnaire, with minor adaptations to the context of a military operation (e.g., “I use a smartphone while watching TV to be updated on security events simultaneously on both platforms.”)